 My only hope is that the recent evolution in livestock agriculture has not come too late to keep up with the dynamic social media world.
 My request is that if you have questions about something that you’ve read or heard please find a producer and ask for the real answer and an honest response.
 Maybe hearing it straight from the horse’s mouth will change your perspective.

-Posted by Farm and Food Care on July 21st, 2014 :: Filed under Agricultural Advocates,Agriculture Education,Animal welfare,Consumers,Education and public awareness,Misconceptions,Social media
+Posted by FACS on July 21st, 2014 :: Filed under Agricultural Advocates,Agriculture Education,Animal welfare,Consumers,Education and public awareness,Misconceptions,Social media

 Tags :: animal welfare, Consumers, education, social media

 You can leave a response, or trackback from your own site.